Casepin

 Illustrative

 On April 14, 2023, militants from CODECO (Cooperative for the Development of the Congo), an armed group based in Ituri Province and predominantly composed of members of the Lendu ethnic group, attacked multiple villages in Banyani Kilo Chiefdom, Democratic Republic of the Congo.
-According to Wikipedia's account of the event, between 46 and 62 people were killed in the attacks.
+Between 46 and 62 people were killed in the attacks.

 CODECO has for decades been engaged in conflicts with Hema communities over farming and land rights in Ituri.
 In recent years, the group's insurgency has disproportionately targeted civilians rather than being limited to inter-communal conflict.